Podcast: Download

 For example, when I was in university I was not only reading a lot of books, but I also wrote them.
 I started a small press to publish my work, which allowed me to alternate skills while keeping up with my memory training work.

-The third is to use cognitive shifting.
+The third step in the protocol is to use cognitive shifting.
 You want to focus, but you want to do so in a way that’s not task switching or multitasking.
 The more you train yourself to be able to cognitive shift, the longer you can study effectively for long hours.

 In Rest, the author teaches how to do cognitive shifting in a way that promotes rest.
 It’s beautiful.